Detection of genetically modified organisms: Event-specific detection

 An event-specific detection searches for the presence of a DNA sequence unique to a certain GMO, usually the junction between the transgene and the organism's original DNA.
 This approach is ideal to precisely identify a GMO, yet highly similar GMOs will pass completely unnoticed.
 Event-specific detection is PCR-based.

 Construct-specific detection

 The construct-specific detection methods can either be DNA or protein based.
 DNA based detection looks for a part of the foreign DNA inserted in a GMO.
 For technical reasons, certain DNA sequences are shared by several GMOs.
 Protein-based methods detect the product of the transgene, for example the Bt toxin.
 Since different GMOs may produce the same protein, construct-specific detection can test a sample for several GMOs in one step, but is unable to tell precisely which of the similar GMOs are present.
-Especially in the USA, protein-based detection is used for the construct-specific approach.
+Especially in the US, protein-based detection is used for the construct-specific approach.